 IIMHL and IIDL help leaders connect, share knowledge, and apply innovations to improve services.
 IIMHL and IIDL are government funded initiatives.

-A key issue for 2019 is to ensure members of the New Zealand delegation are equipped and ideally placed to implement recommendations from He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction.
+A key issue for 2019 was to ensure members of the New Zealand delegation are equipped and ideally placed to implement recommendations from He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction.

 For further information please email firstname.lastname@example.org